-3.3.4.4 Maximum local retries of Payload data
+3.4.4.4 Maximum local retries of Payload data

 When payload data is transmitted from one node to the next, a local Ack/Nack between the nodes increases the likelihood for the transmitted payload to be received.
-This parameter specifies how many local retries are done if the receiving node does not transmit a Ack.
+This parameter specifies how many local retries are done if an Ack is not received by the transmitting node.
 Default value is 10, and possible values are 0...30.

-3.3.4.5 Beacon Rate
+3.4.4.5 Beacon Rate